 SSL certificates that are no more in Google's disgrace

-More than that beginning from Chrome 66, that Google is going to release in April this year, when entering the sites with Symantec certificates issued before June 1st 2016 and after December 1st 2017 (and also if they are used as root ones – such certificates were issued by Thawte, GeoTrust and RapidSSL), Chrome will show a warning about insecure connection.
+More than that beginning from Chrome 66, which Google released in April 2018, when entering the sites with Symantec certificates issued before June 1st, 2016 and after December 1st, 2017 (and also if they are used as root ones - such certificates were issued by Thawte, GeoTrust, and RapidSSL), Chrome will show a warning about an insecure connection.

 Good to know

 Based on the information from StatCounter Chrome browser holds ~56% of the global browser market across all mobile and desktop platforms.
-So those websites, which will get under Google’s “Not securе” label, will be in kind-of-a-trouble.
+So those websites, which will get under Google's "Not securе" label, will be in kind of trouble.
 Why?
 Because a great army of Chrome users very likely will notice that.
-It’s hard to earn trust and confidence, but it’s very easy to lose, especially when one of the biggest world’s conglomerates says that users cannot trust your website anymore. 🙁
+It's hard to earn trust and confidence, but it's very easy to lose, especially when one of the biggest world conglomerates says that users cannot trust your website anymore. :(

-By the way, according to Google statistics: 81 from 100 top websites use HTTPS by default; over 68% of Chrome traffic on Android and Windows occurs over HTTPS; over 78% of Chrome traffic on Chrome OS and macOS and iOS surfs the net securely.
+By the way, according to Google statistics: 81 of 100 top websites use HTTPS by default; over 68% of Chrome traffic on Android and Windows occurs over HTTPS; over 78% of Chrome traffic on Chrome OS and macOS and iOS surf the net securely.

-If your website is still working without SSL certificate you should think about getting one and installing it!
-And you should do that quickly if you don’t want to lose majority of networks traffic.
-By the way, in one of our previous posts we’ve shared an Ansible playbook for fully automated setup of free Let’sEncrypt certificate on your website.
+If your website is still working without an SSL certificate you should think about getting one and installing it!
+And you should do that quickly if you don't want to lose a majority of network traffic.
+By the way, in one of our previous posts, we shared an Ansible playbook for a fully automated setup of a free Let'sEncrypt certificate on your website.
 Go check it out!

-We’ve have also developed a script for automated update of LetsEncrypt SSL.
+We have also developed a script for the automated update of LetsEncrypt SSL.
 It will automatically trigger the updates process when the cert is going to expire.
-Contact us if you’re wondering how it works or you just want to use it!
+Contact us if you're wondering how it works or if you just want to use it!